vladislav-miroshnikov/lama-interpreter-static-analyzer/README.md

 # Lama interpreter and static bytecode analyzer

-## Iterative bytecode interpreter and static analyze of the [Lama](https://github.com/PLTools/Lama.git) language
+## Iterative bytecode interpreter and static analyzer of the [Lama](https://github.com/PLTools/Lama.git) language

 Implemented by Miroshnikov Vladislav

+Example of static bytecode analyzer output can be found by path: *analyzer/Sort.bc.stats*

+Performance comparison with recursive Lama interpreter is replaced in file *performance-comparison.stats*

 ## Build
 In the project root directory execute: